Selling property

 Section 27 deposit release

-We will contact your bank to obtain information, such as your loan amount and interest rate, to prepare the Section 27 statement.
+We will contact your bank to obtain information, such as your loan amount and interest rate, to prepare the Section 27 statement, a crucial legal document.
 This document enables you to access your buyer’s deposit before settlement.
 We will prepare the Section 27 statement and serve it on the buyer.

 Information required to complete the Section 27 statement: